Murder of Dorothy Jane Scott: Background

-Disappearance and murder
+Events

-At 9 p.m. on May 28, 1980, Scott was at an employee meeting at work.
+At 9 p.m. on May 28, 1980, Scott attended an employee meeting at work.
 She noted co-worker Conrad Bostron did not look well and had a red mark on his arm.
-She and another co-worker, Pam Head, left the employee meeting to take Bostron to the emergency room at UC Irvine Medical Center.
-On the way to the hospital, they stopped by Scott's parents' house to check on her son.
-She also changed her black scarf to a red one.
-At the hospital, medical personnel determined Bostron had suffered a black widow spider bite and treated him; Head said she and Scott remained in the E.R. waiting room.
+Scott and another co-worker, Pam Head, left the meeting to take Bostron to the emergency room at UC Irvine Medical Center.
+On the way to the hospital, they stopped by Scott's parents' house to check on her son; Scott took this occasion to change from her black scarf to a red one.
+At the hospital, medical personnel determined Bostron had suffered a bite from a black widow spider and treated him; Head said she and Scott remained in the waiting room.
 At no time, Head said, did Scott leave her side.

 Bostron was discharged around 11 p.m. and given a prescription.
 Scott offered to bring her car to the exit; she did not want Bostron to walk too far in his condition, as he was still not feeling well.
 Head said Scott used the restroom briefly before heading out to the parking lot.
-Head and Bostron filled his prescription and waited at the exit for Scott; when they did not see her after a few minutes they went out to the E.R.'s parking lot.
+Head and Bostron filled his prescription and waited at the exit for Scott; when they did not see her after a few minutes they went out to the hospital's parking lot.
 Suddenly, they saw Scott's car speeding toward them; its headlights blinded them so they could not see who was behind the wheel.
 They waved their arms to try to get Scott's attention, but the car sped past them and took a sharp right turn out of the parking lot.
-Initially, both thought Scott had an emergency come up with her son.
+Initially, both thought Scott had been summoned to an emergency involving her son.
 A few hours later, after not hearing from her, Head and Bostron reported Scott missing.
 At about 4:30 a.m. on May 29, Scott's car, a white 1973 Toyota station wagon, was found burning in an alley about 10 mi from the hospital.
 Neither she nor her supposed kidnapper were anywhere nearby.